 306 Main Library

 Planning your research project in advance can help you keep track of your goals and organize your research.
-A plan will allow you to tackle the various aspects of your project methodically so you don't start on something before it is able to be completed.
-It is also important to know what you plan to do with the data you generate, whether you want to archive it, share it, etc.
+A plan will allow you to tackle the various aspects of your project methodically so that each part of your project can be completed in a timely manner.
+Proper planning will ensure that each part of the project will be completed in the correct order so that there will be no lag time between processes.
+It is also important to know what you plan to do with the data you generate.
+This could include plans to archive it, share it, etc.